nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 “Didn’t I tell y’?”

-“You ain't tole me nuthin'---and if you did, it 'twasn’t nuthin’ nohow.”
+“You ain't tole me nuthin'---and if you did, it &rsquo;twasn’t nuthin’ nohow.”

-“I tole you------” Jinx spaced his words for emphasis, "that nex' thing we knew she'd have 'im goin' in d' main door of d' church---and whut 'd you say?
+“I tole you------” Jinx spaced his words for emphasis, "that nex' thing we knew she'd have &rsquo;im goin' in d' main door of d' church---and whut &rsquo;d you say?
 'Aw no. Ain' no gal goin' do nuthin' like that to *that* boogy.
 Hard boogy, he is.'
 Thass whut you said.
 Yea.
 And look.
 He comes in and tells us ev'ything d' damn preacher said.
 Don' leave out nuthin'."

 "That don' prove he went in d' main door," argued Bubber with overacted patience.
-"He could 'a' come down through d' skylight f' all I know."
+"He could &rsquo;a' come down through d' skylight f' all I know."

 "Like a big black angel, I s'pose?" said Jinx and grinned with surrounding laughter.